Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 Contents

-Storm Sorcerer Build
+Storm Sorcerer Build - Eye of the Storm

 So let's go into the build!
+The big inspiration is grousedrum's Acuity Sorc build.

 Class Contribution

-The build consists mainly of 1 class:
+The build consists mainly of 2 classes:

-12 Storm Sorcerer
+11 Storm Sorcerer

 - Constitution saving throw proficiency to help maintain spell concentration when being hit.

-- Access to cold and lightning spells -
+Shield to improve survivability. - Access to cold and lightning spells -

 Lightning Bolt,